ataraxao/drex/Cooperative_Wealth_Agreement.md

 ## ARTICLE IV — ALLOCATION SCHEDULE (FORMULA FOR DIVIDING THE VEHICLE ACCOUNT)

-### 4.1 Allocation Percentage Accrual
+### 4.1 Allocation Percentage Accrual Convention (Whole-Month Cutoff)
-Party B’s Allocation Percentage shall accrue smoothly and incrementally on a monthly basis as provided in Section 4.2, subject to the cap in Section 4.3.
+Party B’s Allocation Percentage accrues in **whole calendar months only**.
+No daily or partial-month pro-ration applies.

-### 4.2 Accrual Rate
+### 4.2 Monthly Accrual Rate
-Party B’s Allocation Percentage accrues at a rate of **[1.00]%** per full calendar month during which this Agreement is operative and has not been terminated (i.e., during the Term).
+Party B’s Allocation Percentage accrues at a rate of **[1.00]% per full calendar month** during which this Agreement is operative (the “Monthly Accrual Rate”), subject to the cap in Section 4.3.

+A “full calendar month” means a month for which the Agreement is operative continuously from **12:00:00 a.m. local time on the first day of the month** through **11:59:59 p.m. local time on the last day of the month**.

+### 4.2A Mid-Month Operative Date; Mid-Month Termination; Cutoff Rule
+(a) **Operative Date Mid-Month.** If the Operative Date occurs after the first day of a calendar month, **no accrual** occurs for that calendar month.
+Accrual begins on the first day of the next calendar month, provided the Agreement remains operative.

+(b) **Termination Mid-Month.** If the Termination Date occurs before the last day of a calendar month, **no accrual** occurs for that calendar month.
+The last month counted for accrual is the most recent calendar month that was fully completed while the Agreement was operative.

+(c) **Liquidity Event Within a Month.** Allocation Percentage for a Liquidity Event is determined based on the number of full calendar months completed as of the Liquidity Valuation Time.
+The month in which the Liquidity Event Date occurs is counted only if it has been fully completed under the definition of a full calendar month above.

+### 4.2B Rounding
+Allocation Percentage is calculated to **two decimal places (0.01%)**.
+The Allocation Percentage used for any calculation under this Agreement shall be **rounded to the nearest 0.01%** (with 0.005% rounding up).

-### 4.3 Allocation Cap
+### 4.3 Allocation Cap; Application
-This monthly accrual shall continue until Party B’s Allocation Percentage reaches a maximum cap of **[50.00]%**.
-Once the cap is reached, no further accrual occurs.
+Party B’s Allocation Percentage shall not exceed a maximum cap of **[50.00]%** (the “Allocation Cap”).

+(a) **Cap Inclusive.** If Party B’s Allocation Percentage reaches the Allocation Cap (after rounding under Section 4.2B), it is deemed fully vested at the Allocation Cap and does not accrue further.

+(b) **Cap Applied at Calculation Time.** The Allocation Cap is applied each time the Allocation Percentage is used under this Agreement (including Liquidity Events, Shared Withdrawals, Joint Asset purchases, and Termination), as of the applicable Valuation Time.

 ### 4.4 Measurement Rule
 Allocation and entitlements are calculated using the Vehicle Account’s value at the applicable Valuation Time when a calculation is required (including a Liquidity Event, a mutually agreed withdrawal, a Joint Asset purchase, or the Termination Date).